Walodja1987/DeFi-Integration-Guide/AaveV3.1.md

 * Mint the corresponding amount of aTokens to the user.
 * If the asset is supplied for the first time, confirm that it can be automatically enabled as collateral (isolated assets are not enabled as collateral automatically).
 If yes, reflect it in the user's bitmap configuration accordingly.

->**Frozen reserve:**
-> * Does not allow new supply, borrow, or rate switch (variable/stable) operations.
-> * Does allow repay, withdraw, liquidations, and interest accrual (stable rate rebalances).

->**Paused reserve:**
-> * Does not allow any protocol interaction for the asset being supplied, including supply, borrow, repay, withdraw, rate switch (variable/stable), liquidation, and aToken transfer.

 ### Revert conditions